bokkypoobah/TopSecrets/README.md

 * Your preferred web browser
 * Whether to perform a software update

-Installation is complete - restart your device and log in.
+Restart your device and log in.
 You now have a freshly installed Raspberry Pi OS operating system running from the MicroSD card.

 <img width="600" src="images/NewDeviceSetup1.png">